Which pathways are offered?

 What is the salary outlook?*

 Salaries vary depending on the job title, but approximate sample salaries include:

 *Some of these jobs require additional education and certifications once a student graduates from high school.
+Salaries vary depending on the job title, experience, and location.
 Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016 Edition.
 Website last modified date: Friday, April 13, 2018.